Last updated on 2026-02-02

 Career Options

-Graduates of the Graduate Certificate in Information Technology Project Management can pursue a variety of career paths in Canada, including:
+Graduates of the Graduate Certificate in Information Technology Project Management can pursue a variety of career paths in Canada.
+Here are some potential job options:

-• IT Project Manager: Oversee IT projects from inception to completion, ensuring they meet deadlines and budgets.
+- IT Project Manager: Oversee IT projects from initiation to completion, ensuring they meet deadlines and budgets.

-• Program Manager: Manage multiple related projects, ensuring alignment with organizational goals and strategies.
+- Program Manager: Manage multiple related projects, ensuring alignment with organizational goals and effective resource allocation.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.